elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-did-the-introduction-of-the-ipod-in-the-late-2000s-influence-apples-product-lineup.md

 url: /learn/computer-science/questions/how-did-the-introduction-of-the-ipod-in-the-late-2000s-influence-apples-product-lineup
 score: -1.0
 related_article1:
-    id: 160431
+    id: 160518
+    title: >-
-    title: How did the introduction of Boot Camp enhance the functionality of Mac computers?
+        How did the introduction of the iPod in the late 2000s change Apple's market presence?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-did-the-introduction-of-boot-camp-enhance-the-functionality-of-mac-computers
+    url: /learn/computer-science/questions/how-did-the-introduction-of-the-ipod-in-the-late-2000s-change-apples-market-presence
 related_article2:
-    id: 160534
+    id: 160530
-    title: What strategies did Apple use to differentiate itself from competitors in the market?
+    title: >-
+        What were the implications of Apple's transition to Intel processors for product performance?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-strategies-did-apple-use-to-differentiate-itself-from-competitors-in-the-market
+    url: /learn/computer-science/questions/what-were-the-implications-of-apples-transition-to-intel-processors-for-product-performance
 related_article3:
-    id: 160603
+    id: 160517
+    title: >-
-    title: What were the major updates introduced with Mac OS X 10.4 Tiger?
+        What were the key features of Mac OS X 10.0 Cheetah released in the mid-2000s?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-were-the-major-updates-introduced-with-mac-os-x-104-tiger
+    url: /learn/computer-science/questions/what-were-the-key-features-of-mac-os-x-100-cheetah-released-in-the-mid2000s
 related_article4:
-    id: 160531
+    id: 160424
+    title: >-
-    title: How did the introduction of Boot Camp enhance the functionality of Mac computers?
+        How did the introduction of the iPhone in 2007 transform the smartphone market?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-did-the-introduction-of-boot-camp-enhance-the-functionality-of-mac-computers
+    url: /learn/computer-science/questions/how-did-the-introduction-of-the-iphone-in-2007-transform-the-smartphone-market
 related_article5:
-    id: 160423
+    id: 160601
-    title: What were the major updates included in Mac OS X 10.2 Jaguar?
+    title: >-
+        What was the impact of the iPod's introduction in the late 2000s on Apple's product lineup?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-were-the-major-updates-included-in-mac-os-x-102-jaguar
+    url: /learn/computer-science/questions/what-was-the-impact-of-the-ipods-introduction-in-the-late-2000s-on-apples-product-lineup
 ---

 &nbsp;